 The objective of the community consultation was to ask older residents if they felt the greater Peterborough area became more age-friendly since the 2017 Plan and to assess their current needs.
-The opportunity to respond was available from March to September 2022, through a survey, focus groups, individual interviews, or intentional discussion at events.
+The opportunity to respond was available through a survey, focus groups, individual interviews, or intentional discussion at events.

-Most of the survey questions were from the 2016 AFP Community Engagement Survey and the Ministry for Seniors and Accessibility, Ontario's Seniors Strategy Survey.
+Survey questions were from the 2016 AFP Community Engagement Survey and the Ministry for Seniors and Accessibility, Ontario's Seniors Strategy Survey.
 The survey was posted on the Connect Peterborough website and was distributed in print in the community.
 244 survey responses were received.

-The AFP Evaluation Task Force also reviewed the 283 responses from older adults who completed the 2021 Community Safety and Well-being survey..
+The AFP Evaluation Task Force also reviewed the 2021 Community Safety and Wellbeing survey results of 283 older adult respondents.